aescarias/atto-weather/README.md

 ## Setup

-Atto Weather uses [WeatherAPI] to provide its weather data.
+Atto Weather uses [WeatherAPI] for its weather data.
 To use this service, you must acquire an API key.
-To do so, create an account at [WeatherAPI] then copy the "API Key" from the Dashboard.
-Enter this key into the prompt you see when first opening the app.
+You can do this by creating an account and copying the "API key" from the Dashboard into the prompt you see when first opening the application.

 [WeatherAPI]: https://weatherapi.com